HWTechClub/Reference/README.md

 # Reference
-Old repos brought back with pointers to new activity
+Old repos brought back with pointers to new activity.

 ## Currently relevant